DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 **Tinkerer level**

+THIS BOARD HAS NO CURRENT SENSE!
 This is an alternative to the Arduino and Deek-Robot shields.
 It uses the same L298 chip as the Arduino motor shield, only in a different form factor and with better cooling.
 You'll need to connect jumper wires from the correct pins on the Arduino to this board.
 IMPORTANT: You will also need to snip two long chip pins and add 2 resistors to enable current sense to have overload protection and be able to acknowledge CV reads and writes.
 As with any of these boards with current sense issues, you can also add a small current sense board like the MAX471.

 .. image:: ../../_static/images/motorboards/l298_board.jpg
    :alt: L298 Motor Driver